-At the same time as the congressional hearings involving Eby, Ronald Barker would be involved in another interdicted marijuana air smuggling venture approximately one year after the

-Virginia seizure; he was still out on bail.
+At the same time as the congressional hearings involving Eby, Ronald Barker would be involved in another interdicted marijuana air smuggling venture approximately one year after the Virginia seizure while on bail.
 According to an appeals court case, Barker was arrested in 1978 for the importation of 12,180 pounds of marijuana air smuggled from Colombia into Mississippi.
 Arrested with Barker were Billy W. Gray, Lee Andrew Fennell, Roger Lee Wright and Vance C. Dyar.
-Another 14 were alleged to be involved in the smuggling venture according to the government, but apparently not charged.